 In the database upgrade approach, we can migrate from one version to the immediate next version.

-Meaning, we can migrate from SharePoint 2010 to SharePoint 2013, we can not directly migrate SharePoint 2010 to SharePoint 2016.
+Meaning, we can migrate from SharePoint 2010 to SharePoint 2013, but we cannot directly migrate from SharePoint 2010 to SharePoint 2016.

-But almost all the 3rd party SharePoint migration tools provide direct migrations from one version t another version.
+However, almost all third-party SharePoint migration tools offer direct migrations from one version to another.

 SharePoint 2010 to SharePoint 2013 Migration Steps

-Below are the steps to Migrate contents from SharePoint 2010 to SharePoint 2013 by using the database upgrade approach.
+Below are the steps to migrate content from SharePoint 2010 to SharePoint 2013 by using the database upgrade approach.

-Step 3: Delete unused site collection, orphaned user, and sites (optional). you can follow the below link to delete unused files. http://www.sharepointdiary.com/2014/05/find-and-delete-unused-sharepoint-databases-from-sql-server.html
+- Delete unused site collection, orphaned user, and sites (optional).
+You can follow this link below to delete unused files.

-Step 4: Configure the SharePoint 2013 server in your Machine and Create a Web Application and Activate all features which are required during Migration.
+- Configure the SharePoint 2013 server on your Machine, create a Web Application, and activate all required features for migration.

-Step 6: Verify the Content Databases with Test-SPContent Database by using below Powershell command.
+- Verify the Content Databases with Test-SPContent Database by using the below PowerShell command.
 It will help you to find issues such as solution dependencies, wide lists, missing features, orphaned sites, etc.

-Step 8: Next remove the default content DB which has already created in your SharePoint 2013 server while configuration.
+- Next, remove the default content database that was already created on your SharePoint 2013 server during configuration.

-Step 9: Next Mount Content database in SharePoint 2013 Server by using the following command.
+- Next, mount the Content database in SharePoint 2013 Server by using the following command.
 Remember: Always mount the root site collection’s database first!
-Also, if you migrating My sites, Migrate My Site Host First!
+Also, if you are migrating My sites, Migrate My Site Host First!

-Step 10: Next Upgrade Site Collections to move to SharePoint 2013.
-By default, after migrating from SharePoint 2010 to SharePoint 2013, All migrated site collections will be on SharePoint 2010 format, retaining its old look and feel and other functionalities.
-We’ve to explicitly migrate all site collections to SharePoint 2013.
+- Next, upgrade Site Collections to move to SharePoint 2013.
+By default, after migrating from SharePoint 2010 to SharePoint 2013, all migrated site collections will be on SharePoint 2010 format, retaining their old look and feel and other functionalities.
+We’ve to migrate all site collections to SharePoint 2013 explicitly.

-This can be done by Site collection administrators by clicking links from upgrade reminder banner.
+Site collection administrators can do this by clicking links from the upgrade reminder banner.

 (Central Admin >> Upgrade and Migration >> Check upgrade status)

-Step 11: Next after few minutes, it will appear an upgrade status screen where you can see the status of your upgrade.
+- Next, after a few minutes, an upgrade status screen will appear, allowing you to view the status of your upgrade.

-Step 12: In the same time, if you will open your site, then you will get many errors as below screenshot.
+- At the same time, if you open your site, then you will get many errors as shown in the screenshot below.

-Step 13: Once the upgrade is done, Open your site collection and again it will ask you to change the Hive folder to 15.
-It means still your site collection is pending for upgrade.
-So click the button to start to upgrade.
+- Once the upgrade is done, open your site collection, and again it will ask you to change the Hive folder to 15.
+It means that your site collection is still pending for upgrade.
+Click the button to start the upgrade.

-Step 14: Once your upgrade has been completed, you will get a confirmation message as below image.
+- Once your upgrade has been completed, you will get a confirmation message as shown in the image below.

-Step 15: Next refresh your site collection and check, the User Interface of the site will look like SharePoint 2013 View.
+- Next, refresh your site collection and check that the site’s User Interface will look like the SharePoint 2013 View.

-This is the whole steps for migrating SharePoint 2010 site to SharePoint 2013 Site.
+These are the whole steps for migrating the SharePoint 2010 site to a SharePoint 2013 Site.

-Please follow the same steps for Migrating SharePoint 2013 site to SharePoint 2016 and SharePoint 2019.
+Please follow the same steps for migrating a SharePoint 2013 site to SharePoint 2016 and SharePoint 2019.

-1: Check-in all pages to avoid permission issue while migration
+- Check-in all SharePoint pages to avoid permission issues during migration

 Add-PSSnapin Microsoft.SharePoint.PowerShell -ErrorAction SilentlyContinue